-4.8.3 SURROUND MODES FOR 2.0-CHANNEL SOURCE MATERIAL
+4.8.3 SURROUND MODES FOR 2.0-CHANNEL SOURCES

-Number of output channels for each mode is indicated below in bold type.
+Number of output channels is indicated.
 THX must be Off for all modes to be available.
-Press MODE then use the Master Control Knob or $\checkmark$ (up/down) on the remote control to cycle through selections:
+Press MODE then use the Master Control Knob or • (up/down) on the remote control to cycle through selections:

 Stereo No surround mode is applied.
 AnthemLogic-Music 6.1 - One of Anthem's proprietary surround modes, designed to expand the soundstage of stereo music in a very natural way without losing soundstage integrity or image focus.
 The center channel is not used.
 AnthemLogic-Cinema 7.1 - Another proprietary mode from Anthem, designed to provide the impact of a large theater experience from 2-channel movies and TV programs.
-Pro Logic IIx Music 7.1 - Created for use with stereo music material.
-The following three parameters can be adjusted by pressing the MODE button one, two, or three times while in Pro Logic IIx Music then using the Master Control Knob or ▲ ▼ on the remote: Center Width is adjustable from 0 to 7.
+Pro Logic IIx Music 7.1 - Can be used with stereo music.
+Three parameters are adjustable by pressing the MODE button one, two, or three times while in Pro Logic IIx Music and rotating the Master Control Knob or using ▲ ▼ (up/down) on the remote: Center Width is adjustable from 0 to 7.
 Setting this to 0 places all center sound in the center speaker while 7 places it equally in the left and right channels.
 Dimension has seven steps of balance adjustment between the surround and center channels.
-Panorama when "On" extends the front stereo image to include the surround channels.
+Panorama when "On" extends the front stereo image to include the surround D 1 : 11 M channels.
 Effective for recordings with strong left or right channel elements.
 Pro Logic IIx Movie 7.1 - Dolby Surround decoder for 2-channel movies and TV programs.
 Pro Logic IIx Matrix 7.1 - A matrix decoder that does not steer the image from one speaker to another.
 Pro Logic IIx Game 7.1 - Bass from surround effects in video games is optimized for visceral impact.
 Dolby Pro Logic 4.1 - In case there's a desire to hear it "as it used to be" (surrounds are mono).
-Neo:6 Music 6.1 - Can be used with stereo music material to create 6.1 output channels.
-The center image can be adjusted by pressing MODE while in Neo:6 Music and rotating the Master Control Knob or using ▲ ▼ (up/down) on the remote: Center Image is adjustable from 0 to 5 - an increase makes the center channel more prominent.
+Neo:6 Music 6.1 - Can be used with stereo music.
+The center image is adjustable by pressing MODE while in Neo:6 Music and rotating the Master Control Knob or using ▲ ▼ (up/down) on the remote: Center Image is adjustable from 0 to 5 - an increase makes the center channel more prominent.
 Neo:6 Cinema 6.1 - A matrix decoder that can be used with any matrix-encoded movie.
 Separation is created by allowing sounds to be placed at different points in the sound field.
 All Channel Stereo 7.1 - The left and right channels are also sent to the surround and rear channels, while the center channel and subwoofer receive a combination of both.
 Some processing is used to retain image clarity.
-Useful for playing music at parties so that it can be heard with equal loudness in all parts of the room.
+Useful for playing music at parties so it can be heard with equal loudness in all parts of the room.
 All Channel Mono 7.1 - Combines the left and right channels and sends the signal to all speakers.
 Mono 1.1 - Combines the left and right channels and sends them to the center speaker.
-Mono-Academy 1.1 - Gives a presentation closer to the original on movies made from the 1930s to the 1960s, which relied on high-frequency rolloff for sound balance and to mask inherent hiss.
-Use with old mono movies that sound overly noisy.
-Can also be useful with DVDs of some TV shows if high-pitched noise leakage from a CRT (cathode ray tube) monitor is audible in the recording.
+Mono-Academy 1.1 - Gives a presentation closer to the original on movies made from the 1930s to the 1960s, which relied on high-frequency rolloff for sound balance and to mask noise.
+Also useful with DVDs of TV shows if high-pitched noise leaked from a CRT (cathode ray tube) monitor to the recording during production.

-Why can't I select a surround mode when playing a 5.1-channel source?
+Why can't I select a surround mode when playing a multichannel source?